Rushika Perera, Ph.D. | Rushika.Perera@ucsf.edu

 Suprit is originally from India where he received his Master’s degree in Biotechnology from Madurai Kamaraj University.
 He received his Ph.D. in Biochemistry from University of Nebraska Medical Center, Omaha in May 2017 working with Dr. Maneesh Jain on the role of Endothelin in Pancreatic Cancer (PC) tumor microenvironment (TME) with an overarching goal to improve the delivery and efficacy of current therapeutic modalities in PC.
 In the Perera lab, Suprit is interested in identifying the mechanisms that mediate cross-talk between pancreatic cancer cells and the microenvironment that contribute to growth, metastasis and the aggressive nature of this disease.
 In his spare time, Suprit enjoys watching movies, travel, exploring the city and playing cricket.

 Jairo is a graduated MD with over 10years of experience working with transgenic mouse cancer models in lung, pancreas, skin, breast and brain.
-He works jointly in the labs of Rushika Perera, David Solomon and Matthew Spitzer.
 In his free time Jairo really enjoys taking care of his tropical fish tanks and walking his dog Max.

-Justine Rutter (Summer student 2017) - Currently : undergraduate, Duke University
+Justine Rutter (undergraduate student, summer 2017) - Currently : undergraduate, Duke University